open-compensation-token-license/license-token-website/wikisrc/open-source-project-financial-tools.md

 ### Understanding the Need for Financial Tools

 The open source model thrives on contributions that are often voluntary and decentralized.
 While this democratizes software development, it introduces challenges in consistent funding and financial oversight.
 Developers may rely on donations, sponsorships, crowdfunding, or grants, but without proper financial tools, tracking these resources can be arduous.
+For more insights into the challenges faced by developers, explore [unpaid volunteer work](https://www.license-token.com/wiki/unpaid-volunteer-work).

 Financial management becomes essential not only to maintain project sustainability but also to continuously motivate contributors.
 It goes beyond simple bookkeeping, encompassing budgeting, forecasting, report generation, and ensuring donor confidence.
 Open source financial tools fill this gap, enabling project maintainers to focus on innovation over administration.
+Learn more about [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source) to understand how projects can maintain financial health.

 ### Popular Open Source Financial Tools